George Washington Carver

 There is more wild food in the city than in the country.
 And Asheville has at least one "waste lot" that has certainly not gone to waste.

 In 1997, George Washington Carver Edible Park was built out of a trash pile in what continues to be a predominately African-American neighborhood less than a mile from the center of Asheville.
-Designed using permaculture principles, it features over forty fruit and nut trees and several dozen edible wild plants.
-It has been featured in The New York Times and Tasting Table's National Edition because it is the first public forest garden in the country.
-Yet it remains largely unknown.
+Designed using permaculture principles, it features over forty fruit and nut trees, vines, and shrubs.
+Although not focused on wild plants, it has plenty, mostly because they don't weed very often!

 In March of 2012, NPR featured an edible park being created in Seattle, one that has been mistakenly said to be the first in the country.
 Just outside Seattle, The Gilman Boulevard Edible Landscape was founded in 1985, but it's not a forest garden.
 The Fruit and Spice Park near Miami dates from the 40's, but was not specifically intended "for public consumption."
 Here are a few more that have popped up since.
 And again in Miami (my hometown), there's a 2015 proposal to plant public edibles across the city.

 We live in The Garden of Eden, yet blinders direct us through sliding glass doors to our food.
 It's time to think outside the box!
 In recent years, with the growing transition (a.k.a., "prepping") movement, we've begun to remember the ground we stand on -- and not a moment too soon.
 Thanks to organizations like Trees That Feed, gardens like Carver Park can be found all over the caribbean, not to mention all over Havana, where necessity has been the mother of invention, and this park too is an inspiring prototype for similar forest gardens across North America.
 What could be more delightful, more local, and more green than an edible park?